FREQUENTLY ASKED QUESTIONS

 If I already have a primary therapist, can I do an EMDR intensive as adjunct therapy?

 Yes!
-A lot of therapists refer their regular patients to us to help them with specific, especially traumatic issues, or when therapy appears to be “stuck.”
+Therapists frequently refer their regular clients for EMDR intensives to help with specific, especially traumatic issues, or when therapy appears to be “stuck.”
 The main benefit of adding an EMDR intensive to your regular talk therapy is that EMDR can accelerate the healing process of trauma or other pain points that have not resolved with other forms of therapy.
 Once these issues are resolved, the rest of your primary therapy may go much more smoothly.
+Learn more here.

 How should I prepare for my first EMDR session?

-After you’ve scheduled your EMDR intensive, we will send you a comprehensive workbook to help you prepare, as well as tips and instructions on how to get the most out of your therapy time.
+After you’ve scheduled your EMDR intensive, I will send you information and resources to help you prepare, as well as tips and instructions on how to get the most out of your therapy time.

 Before the day of your session, identify and arrange for a safe, quiet, private, comfortable space where you can set up for our sessions.
 You will also want to ensure that there is a solid internet connection, with both adequate download and upload speeds.
 If you can connect to the internet with ethernet, even better!